Discover Dynamic Chennai – South India’s Cultural Hub

 Classical Music and Dance

-Bharatanatyam classical dance was revived in Chennai by Rukmini Devi Arundale, whose Kalakshetra Academy continues to be the premier institution for this ancient art form.
-Performances regularly take place at Kalakshetra and other cultural centers.
+Bharatanatyam classical dance was revived in Chennai by Rukmini Devi Arundale, whose Kalakshetra Foundation (founded 1936) remains the premier institution for this ancient temple-dance tradition.
+Performances regularly take place at Kalakshetra and the major sabhas (cultural societies).

 Tamil Cinema

-Chennai is the heart of Tamil cinema, known as Kollywood (named after the Kodambakkam neighborhood where many studios are located).
-The industry produces over 150 films annually and has given India some of its biggest stars.
-Film music is deeply integrated into Chennai’s cultural fabric, with movie songs playing everywhere from auto-rickshaws to wedding celebrations.
+Chennai is the heart of Tamil cinema, known as Kollywood after the Kodambakkam neighborhood where the studios cluster.
+The industry produces 200+ films annually and has given India some of its biggest stars (Rajinikanth, Kamal Haasan, Vijay, Suriya).
+Film music is deeply integrated into Chennai’s cultural fabric — A.R.
+Rahman (Oscar-winner for “Slumdog Millionaire”) emerged from this scene.
+The Madras Film Festival in December is the city’s leading film cultural event.

 Literature and Publishing

-As a major center for Tamil literature, Chennai hosts numerous literary festivals and is home to many prominent publishers.
+As a major center for Tamil literature — the only Indian classical language with continuous literary tradition since 300 BCE — Chennai hosts numerous literary festivals (The Hindu Lit for Life in January is the leading English-language event) and is home to many prominent publishers.
 The city celebrates Tamil literary heritage while also being a significant center for English-language publishing in South India.

 Sports